 For these last rows, you will only be working the two sides of the flap that fold over (not the part that connects to the body of the tote).

-• With Color B and RS facing, join with standing sc to top corner where the flap begins at the body of the pouch.
-Work 1 sc in ea st down the edge, working (1 sc, ch 2, 1 sc) in corner where the sc3tog is located, then continue to work 1 sc in ea st on edge, joining to sc that is located on tote body.
-Fasten off.
+• Color B and RS facing: join with standing sc to top corner where the flap begins at the body of the pouch, then work 1 sc in ea st down the edge, working (1 sc, ch 2, 1 sc) in corner where the sc3tog is located, and continue to work 1 sc in ea st on edge, joining to sc that is located on tote body; Fasten off.

-• With Color C, Rep row 16, except in ch-2 sp work (1 dc, *ch5, 1dc).
-Fasten off.
-(You may need to add or subtract the ch quantity to adjust for your button size.
-Make sure that this fits snuggly and not too loose or too tight to secure the button.)
+• With Color C: Rep row 16, except in ch-2 sp work (1 dc, *ch5, 1dc), then fasten off.
+(You may need to add or subtract the ch quantity to adjust for your button size; Make sure that this fits snuggly and isn’t too loose or too tight in order to secure the button.)

-• Determine button placement and sew on button to the pouch.
+• Determine button placement and then sew on button to the pouch.

 • Weave in all ends and enjoy!